undermuz/inversify-generator/README.md

 ## 🚀 Features

 - Adds InversifyJS to any js project
-- Generates a complete di structure:
+- Generates a complete di structure
-    -
+- Provides preset modules for common use cases (env, react)
 - Updates `package.json` with required dependencies
 - Works in Nx and non-Nx environments
 - Zero configuration required